 - Optimize landing pages for speed, load, and messaging;

 - Nurture your new email newsletter signups with updates and relevant information;

-As a business owner, having a highly successful Black Friday affiliate campaign is not just about having high stakes and incentives for your affiliate partners but also about your unbeatable offer.
-Don’t be shy of saying it out loud in your creatives, landing pages & email campaigns!
+As a business owner, having a successful Black Friday affiliate campaign is not just about having high stakes and incentives for your affiliate partners but also about your unbeatable offer.
+Don’t hesitate to say it out loud in your creatives, landing pages, and email campaigns!

-Social selling is the art of using your existing social media handles from Facebook, Instagram, Twitter etc, to engage and connect with interested prospects and helping turn them into potential leads and customers.
+Social selling is the art of using your existing social media handles from Facebook, Instagram, X (Twitter), etc., to engage and connect with interested prospects and lead them through the sales funnel all the way to becoming loyal customers.

 Here’s how you can use your social media presence like a landing page to convert interest into currency:

 - Fully redo and optimize your social media cover photo, banners, and bio sections for your upcoming Black Friday shopping event;

 - Create anticipation and tease with high quality post ideas, slogans, and captions that generate tons of engagement;